undreamai/LLMUnity/README.md

 🚦 [Upcoming Releases](https://github.com/orgs/undreamai/projects/2/views/10)

 ## How to help
+- [⭐ Star the repo](https://github.com/undreamai/LLMUnity) and spread the word about the project!
 - Join us at [Discord](https://discord.gg/RwXKQb6zdv) and say hi!
-- ⭐ Star the repo and spread the word about the project!
-- Submit feature requests or bugs as [issues](https://github.com/undreamai/LLMUnity/issues) or even submit a PR and become a collaborator!
+- Submit feature requests or bugs as issues or even submit a PR and become a collaborator

 ## Games using LLM for Unity
 - [Verbal Verdict](https://store.steampowered.com/app/2778780/Verbal_Verdict/)